Articles by City & Category

 Both Liberty and Ellis Islands and the Statue herself are maintained and run by the National Park Service.
 However, the official concessionaire is Statue Cruises – they're the only folks who can get you to the islands for an up close and personal visit with Lady Liberty.
-We're proud that New York CityPASS includes a visit to Liberty and Ellis Islands with Statue Cruises, as well as admission to the Ellis Island Immigration Museum, one of the top museums in New York .
+We're proud that New York CityPASS includes a visit to Liberty and Ellis Islands with Statue Cruises, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum, one of the top museums in New York .

 Statue Grounds – Included with CityPASS Admission

-Access to the Statue grounds includes your ferry trip to and from the islands, as well as admission to the Ellis Island Immigration Museum.
+Access to the Statue grounds includes your ferry trip to and from the islands, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum.
 Once you arrive, take your time exploring your surroundings with the included audio tour.
 Both islands offer free Ranger tours as well, and of course, plan to take advantage of the many scenic photo opportunities you'll have.
 Both tours are a great activity to do with kids.

 Statue Cruises has two departure locations you can choose from: Battery Park in Manhattan or Liberty State Park in New Jersey.
 You may depart from and return to different locations.
 However, keep in mind that once you return to either Battery Park or Liberty State Park, you may not re-board the ferry.

 It's important to note that New York CityPASS does not include access to the pedestal or to the crown.
 The only way to gain access to these areas is directly through Statue Cruises.
 We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do to if you want to visit the interior of the Statue of Liberty, including the crown and/or pedestal.